antoine3000/dok-antoine/content/2020-05-13-molding-casting/2020-05-14-multiple-oloids/_index.md

 <video><source src="pouring-first-material.mp4"></video>

 After a bit more than an hour, the material is supposed to be dry and the mold can be unmold.
-I always prefer to be careful and count the extra time before demoulding, I don't want to lose this long process because of my impatience.
+I always prefer to be careful and count the extra time before demolding, I don't want to lose this long process because of my impatience.

 ![](first-result-1.jpg)